S0ULZXHeRo/Waterfox-FlexSidebar/README.md

 * **Reclaims Screen Real Estate:** Standard browser sidebar permanently took up valuable webpage width by default.
 Hover-reveal lets you keep 100% of your screen available for content until you actually need the sidebar.
 * **Fills a Native UI Gap:** Waterfox lacks built-in auto-hide functionality for the sidebar (restricting auto-hide feature primarily to vertical tabs).
 This implementation fills that missing gap in the native UI.
-* **Faster Workflow via Hotkeys:** Toggling and pinning via hotkeys (`Ctrl + /`) eliminates redundant mouse movements to static toolbar icons.
+* **Faster Workflow via Hotkeys:** Toggling and pinning via hotkeys (`Alt + ,`) eliminates redundant mouse movements to static toolbar icons.
 * **Flexible Multitasking (Hover vs. Pin):**
   * **Hover-Reveal (Quick Actions):** Automatically slides open when moving the cursor to the screen edge and closes the moment the cursor leaves, keeping browsing fluid.
-  * **Pinned Mode (Deep Work):** Instantly locks the panel open for continuous side-by-side multitasking without auto-closing.
+  * **Pinned Mode (Deep Work):** Locks the sidebar open with a quick hotkey (`Alt + ,`) for seamless side-by-side multitasking when actually needed.
-* **Opera-Inspired UX:** Drawing design cues from Opera's sidebar implementation to bring modern, flexible layout mechanics to the browser.
+* **Opera-Inspired UI Maturity:** Built with inspiration from Opera’s sidebar ecosystem that is widely considered a benchmark for intuitive, modern browser layout design.
+* **Enhanced Aesthetics & UX:** Designed to modernize the interface, streamline daily interaction, and deliver a cleaner, distraction-free browsing experience.

 ---